TheOdinProject/curriculum/javascript/react-js/react-introduction.md

 1. Read the first couple of pages of the react.js documentation.
 Their documentation is a great resource for coming back at a later point if you have to get more familiar with certain concepts or have to fresh up something.
 So let's get started.
 Read [this](https://reactjs.org/docs/hello-world.html), [this](https://reactjs.org/docs/introducing-jsx.html), [this](https://reactjs.org/docs/rendering-elements.html) and [this](https://reactjs.org/docs/components-and-props.html) article.
 In the last one they already introduce the concept of props.
 Once again, don't worry too much about those yet.
 2. Watch [this video](https://www.youtube.com/watch?v=JPT3bFIwJYA&list=PL55RiY5tL51oyA8euSROLjMFZbXaV7skS) to get another quick explanation of React, and then watch these: ([one](https://www.youtube.com/watch?v=G40iHC-h0c0&list=PL55RiY5tL51oyA8euSROLjMFZbXaV7skS&index=4), [two](https://www.youtube.com/watch?v=9wK4gHoOh1g&list=PL55RiY5tL51oyA8euSROLjMFZbXaV7skS&index=5)) videos from the same series, which focus on components.
 Feel free to code along with the whole course if you enjoy it.
 3. Read [this](https://testing-library.com/docs/react-testing-library/intro) documentation on React testing.
-4. Do [these exercises](https://react-devtools-tutorial.vercel.app/element-selector-tool) to get familiar with what you can do with React Dev Tools.
 </div>

 ### Additional Resources